This annual list of the best property management franchises was revised and updated on April 28, 2021.

-Lots of people own properties they want to rent out, whether they be standalone homes, condos, apartments, and so on.
-But they don’t necessarily want to handle all the details of managing the property in terms of maintenance, advertising vacancies, screening potential tenants, and collecting rent on a monthly basis.
-This is when the services of a property management company comes in handy.
-Entrepreneurs who want to be in this industry can take a closer look at the top 4 property management franchises of 2020.
+But while they’re keen to benefit from the value of property, many don’t want to handle all the details of managing the property, such as maintenance, advertising vacancies, screening potential tenants, and collecting rent on a monthly basis.
+This is where the services of a property management company come in, and where property management franchises make their money.

 1. Real Property Management

 Real Property Management realized early on that the biggest problem with property management is when rental properties sit vacant because maintaining and managing the property has to continue even when no rental income is coming in.
 Its business model is based on doing what it takes to fill vacancies with comprehensive marketing and advertising on behalf of owners.